 Modernity has arrived to the quincentennial Antigua Guatemala.
 AGAIN.

 It was nearly 18 months ago that I reported the arrival of the third generation cellular networks, known as 3G for short, to Antigua Guatemala.
-Back then, I showed you a black and white photo with a colorful iPhone held by my good friend Nelo against the San Francisco El Grande Church.
-This time, I was lucky to be able to photograph my dear friend holding her newly arrived Nexus One mobile phone.
+Back then, I showed you a black and white photo with a colorful iPhone held by Nelo against the San Francisco El Grande Church.
+This time, I was lucky to be able to photograph my friend holding her newly arrived Nexus One mobile phone.
 Just as before, I decided to show a black and white photo with a colorful smartphone interface.

 This is what I reported on August 21, 2008:

 Starting tomorrow, Friday 22nd of August, La Antigua Guatemala will be joining the cities of the world with third generation (3G) cellular networks and what better way to use this high-speed telephone networks than with an iPhone 3G in your hand.
 That’s right folks, two of three mayor mobile telephone companies will be selling the ubiquitous iPhone.

 However, for now, only Claro (Telgua) will be sporting the 3G cellular network.
 But MoviStar (Telefónica) is said to be right behind it.
 Tigo (Comcel) is rumored to be in their last testing phase.

 Today, I am happy to report that all three mayor carriers provide 3.5G technology in all the department capitals.
 So, you can bring your Google Nexus One Android-powered mobile phone as long as it’s flashed and ready to take a sim card from one of the Guatemalan cellular carriers.